candlepin/candlepin.github.io/docs/candlepin/developer_deployment.md

 -H
 : Alternate to the HOSTEDTEST variable.
 If set, resources to test candlepin in hosted mode will be included in the candlepin war.
 If used with `-a`, the default adapters will be overriden by hostedtest adapters in `candlepin.conf`

+-r
+: Alternate to the TESTREPO variable.
+If set, testing repositories will be created.

 ### Manual Deployment